MRChemSoft/mrchem/doc/users/user_ref.rst

     **Default** ``False``

    :path_orbitals: Path to where converged orbitals will be written in connection with the ``write_orbitals`` keyword.
+Note: must be given in quotes if there are slashes in the path "path/to/orbitals".

     **Type** ``str``